RaulBastian/ModuleSwapper/README.md

 # Module Swapper

 Sample prototype PRISM WPF application which detects diferent versions of the same module at runtime.

-(This is just a first version sample to test out some ideas)
+This is just a test sample with lot to improve but could serve as a starting point or could help to give some ideas.

 e.g:
 ModuleA v1